Updated: Apr 20

 Michael is an Independent Prescriber and the clinical director of Specsavers Morningside and Cameron Toll branches.
 He was a Specialist Paediatric Hospital Optometrist in Edinburgh's Princess Alexandra Eye Pavilion and has provided Myopia Management to children in and around Edinburgh for the last five years.
 He is the Chairperson of the NHS NES Optometric Educational Advisory Board and sits on the Executive Board of Optometry Scotland as a Specsavers representative.

 He was awarded UK Optometrist of the Year 2018 at the Opticians Awards and Optometrist of the Year 2018 at the NHS Scottish Health Awards.
 The Morningside store was also awarded Technology Practice of the Year 2018 at the Opticians Awards.

-We asked Michael why he is passionate about myopia management and raising awareness amongst patients, and his response was:
+We asked Michael why he is passionate about myopia management and raising awareness amongst patients:

 As an optometrist with a particular interest in paediatrics, I am passionate about ensuring children, and those who cannot advocate for themselves receive the care they need for their eyes and visual development.

 Myopia is predicted to increase vastly over the next few decades, and the research by Holden et al. back in 2016 predicted that 50% of the world’s population will be myopic by 2050.
 That was before the pandemic!

 We have already seen from Chen et al.'s (2020) research that children are becoming more myopic, and at a younger age.
 The World Health Organisation (WHO) acknowledged that the projected increases in myopia in the younger population would be primarily driven by lifestyle factors such as reduced time spent outdoors and greater time spent on intensive near vision activity, particularly smartphones.